fandm-college/rcs.github.io/cluster/software.md

 ## Modules

-Environment Modules (or more commonly just modules) is a system for dynamically loading software packages into your environment using a command line tool called `module`.
-Software packages are installed in a central, read-only location and then a modulefile is built for the software which modifies your environment when you load this module, so that the software becomes visible to you.
+Environment Modules (or more commonly just modules) is a system for dynamically loading software packages using a command line tool called `module`.

 ### Using modules in a job script
-If your software is available via a module, you just add something like the following to your job script:
+If your software is accessible via a module, you just add something like the following to your job script:

 ```bash
 # Load newest version of a module